Kle012/Capstone-2/README.md

 # POKEMON APP
-A responsive web application allows logged-in users to pick their favorite pokemon and enter a battle with a random-generated pokemon.
+A responsive web application allows logged-in users to view details information of all Pokemon in the database, enter random battles, and update their profile.

 ## API
 Link: https://pokeapi.co/api/v2/